 Editing matching rules

-To edit the matching rules for a single client, you can either go to the Accounts screen and select 'Manage Rules' from the drop-down list next to the Auto Allocate button (as shown below) or select 'Matching Rules' from the File Settings menu in the top right of any screen.
+To edit the matching rules for a single file, you can either go to the Accounts screen and select 'Manage Rules' from the drop-down list next to the Auto Allocate button (as shown below) or select 'Matching Rules' from the File Settings menu in the top right of any screen.

 This will take you to a list of rules which exist.
 From here you can edit existing rules or click on + New Matching Rule to create a new rule.